Dilli822/CSC_IOST/readme.md

 ### 📚 CSC IOST: Academic Resources for B.Sc.
 CSIT

 Welcome to the **CSC IOST** repository!
 This collection is dedicated to B.Sc.
 Computer Science and Information Technology (CSIT) students.
-Here, you'll find a wealth of academic materials, including handwritten notes, lab work, and resources designed to enhance your learning experience.
+Here, I have collected a wealth of academic materials, including handwritten notes, lab work, and resources designed to enhance my learning experience.

-#### 🚀 Overview

-This repository aims to provide comprehensive support for your academic journey in computer science.
-Whether you're preparing for exams, completing assignments, or looking for additional resources, CSC IOST has you covered!

 ####  📂 Contents